Quality Payments – FAQs

 PSNC has produced a suggested process for referring patients for an asthma review.

-Q. Do I need to go through all the patient records on the PMR system for the last 6 months and identify any patients who have been prescribed more than 6 short acting bronchodilator inhalers without a corticosteroid inhaler within a 6-month period to meet this criterion?
+Q. Do I need to go through all the patient records on the PMR system for the last 6 months and identify any suitable patients to meet this criterion?

-No. Contractors do not need to have reviewed 6 months of patient records to meet this criterion.
-On the day of the review the pharmacy must be able to show evidence of the asthma patients, for whom more than 6 short acting bronchodilator inhalers were dispensed without any corticosteroid inhaler within a 6-month period, that have been referred to an appropriate health care professional for an asthma review.
-There must, therefore, be a process in place, to identify these asthma patients.
-This process can be incorporated into daily practice (PSNC has suggested a process for referring patients for an asthma review.
+No. Contractors do not need to review PMR systems to meet this criterion.
+There must be a process in place to identify these asthma patients as they present to the pharmacy.
+This process can be incorporated into daily practice (PSNC has suggested a process for referring patients for an asthma review).

 Further FAQs on Dementia Friends can be found on the Dementia Friends website.

 Dementia Friends has also produced an FAQ document to assist pharmacy team members with any issues.

 Q. How do I become a Dementia Friend?

 There are various routes by which people can become a Dementia Friend:

 - Watch a minimum of two short online videos via your online code (register your organisation to receive a unique code).